-Early Bird: \$365.00 when paid in full by April 28, 2018
+Early Bird: \$395.00 when paid in full by April 26, 2019

-Regular Fee: \$405.00
+Regular Fee: \$440.00

-This includes a 2018 t-shirt, food and living arrangements.
-CIT's will be required to follow the same staff uniform policies, meaning in addition to their Class A shirt they will need to have a week's worth of Staff Class B uniform which includes any Scouting shirt, Scout shorts, centennial green crew socks, and a belt.
+This includes a 2019 t-shirt, food and living arrangements.
+CIT's will be required to follow the staff uniform policies, meaning in addition to their Class A shirt they will need to have a week's worth of Staff Class B uniform which includes any Scouting shirt, Scout shorts, official Scout socks, and a belt.
 A complete supply list will be provided upon acceptance to the program.